-This unique program links senior secondary school students to Brock mentors from various disciplines including Biological Sciences, Biotechnology, Chemistry, Health Sciences, Neuroscience and Physics.
+This unique program links senior secondary school students to Faculty of Mathematics and Science mentors from various scientific disciplines.

 The Brock University Science Mentorship Program